Clan McKerrell

 Clan McKerrell, also known as Clan MacKerrell, is Scottish clan.
-The clan is officially recognized by the Court of the Lord Lyon, however as it does not currently have a chief recognized by the Lord Lyon King of Arms it is considered an Armigerous clan.
+The clan is officially recognized by the Court of the Lord Lyon; however, as it does not currently have a chief recognized by the Lord Lyon King of Arms, it is considered an armigerous clan.

 History

 Origins of the clan

 The surname is of ancient Celtic origin and there are several derivations of it.
 According to historian George Fraser Black, the Gaelic, Macfhearghil means son of Fearghal.
 According to O'Hart's Irish Pedigrees they are descended from one Lochlan MacCairhill Roidamna who was the future king of Ulster, but who fled to Scotland after being defeated in battle in the year 1095.
 The name is found in early times in Carrick, Scotland.
 Recherus MecMaccharil witnessed a charter by the Earl of Carrick during the reign of William the Lion.
-The name is also found as Carleton which is a place name found around Kirkcudbrightshire, Wigtownshire and Ayrshire.
+The name is also found as Carleton, which is a place name found around Kirkcudbrightshire, Wigtownshire and Ayrshire.
 In the records of Whithorn Priory it is recorded as Cairlitoun.

 15th to 16th centuries

-John Mckerrell, 1st Laird of Hillhouse was the grandson of Martin Mckerrell (b.1490).
-Martin was directly descended from Sir John Mckirel who distinguished himself at the Battle of Otterburn in 1388 where he wounded and took prisoner Rouel de Percy who was second in command of the English host.
+John Mckerrell, 1st Laird of Hillhouse was the grandson of Martin Mckerrell (born 1490).
+Martin was directly descended from Sir John Mckirel, who distinguished himself at the Battle of Otterburn in 1388, where he wounded and took prisoner Rouel de Percy, who was second in command of the English host.

 17th to 18th centuries

 John Mckerrell, 4th Laird of Hillhouse married Elizabeth, daughter of Robert Wallace who was the Bishop of the Isles in 1660.
 He also built a new mansion that replaced an older seat.
-John Mckerrell, 8th Laird of Hillhouse (b.1762) is credited with bringing the silk industry to Paisley, Renfrewshire.
-His fourth son was Colonel of the Paisley Volunteers who were the first volunteer regiment to resist the threat of the French invasion of 1792.
+John Mckerrell, 8th Laird of Hillhouse (born 1762) is credited with bringing the silk industry to Paisley, Renfrewshire.
+His fourth son was Colonel of the Paisley Volunteers, who were the first volunteer regiment to resist the threat of the French invasion of 1792.
 Colonel Mckerrell's son made a fortune in India and was Master of the Mint in Madras.

 19th to 20th centuries

 In 1895, Robert Mckerrell, 13th Laird of Hillhouse sold his estates.
-He was a prison commissioner for Scotland and a member of the Royal Company of Archers who are the monarch's body guard.
-In 1990, Charles Mckerrell, 15th Laird of Hillhouse returned to the family lands and established his seat at Lochmaben.
+He was a prison commissioner for Scotland and a member of the Royal Company of Archers, who are the monarch's body guard.
+In 1990, Charles Mckerrell, 15th Laird of Hillhouse, returned to the family lands and established his seat at Lochmaben.